-Vaccine Carrier Borrowing Program Offsite Clinic Guidance TempArmour Assembly Guide
+Vaccine Carrier Borrowing Program

+Offsite Clinic Guidance

+TempArmour Assembly Guide

-These links can all be found on the Vaccine Storage and Handling Page
+These links can all be found on the Vaccine Storage and Handling Page rev. 01/2025 9 | Page

 The total time for transport, including the clinic day, should never extend past 8 hours.
 Example: Clinic location is 1 hour away the clinic day should last a maximum of 6 hours.